Yes, America's Anchor Man is away, and this is your undocumented anchor man, no supporting paperwork whatsoever.

 No one will ever know what happened to them.

-This is this is simply uh not possible.
+This is simply not possible.

-It's not possible for civil servants to calibrate uh and align the global economy and make it all start functioning again.
+It's not possible for civil servants to calibrate and align the global economy and make it all start functioning again.

-Yeah, I d I got no objection to that.
+Yeah, I've got no objection to that.

-I d uh I objected and Rush objected back in September when Henry Paulson started doing all this stuff.
+I objected and Rush objected back in September when Henry Paulson started doing all this stuff.

-But there's no point, just uh no point trying to pump trillions of dollars in uh just in effect uh to try and uh reinflate a uh a global credit bubble uh that's subject to all kinds of factors, you have nothing to say in.
+But there's no point, just no point trying to pump trillions of dollars in, just in effect, to try and reinflate a global credit bubble that's subject to all kinds of factors.

-Uh n there's a lot of Republicans demagoguing on this too.
+There's a lot of Republicans demagoguing on this too.

-Obama just stood there looking cool uh like a male mannequin in those debates because he didn't have his teleprompter, so he was being kind of cautious about what words he said.
+Obama just stood there looking cool like a male mannequin in those debates because he didn't have his teleprompter, so he was being kind of cautious about what words he said.

 They're not fat cats.

-They're emaciated cadaverous uh cats.
+They're emaciated, cadaverous cats.

-They're these are em emaciated skeletal cats.
+These are emaciated skeletal cats.

 They're the only ones left.

-They're scavenging for fish bones in the garbage cans of Wall Street, and we're still going, oh, Wall Street flat cats with their bonuses.
+They're scavenging for fish bones in the garbage cans of Wall Street.

-Now look, I don't support the AIG bailout.
+Now, look, I don't support the AIG bailout.

 I'd be happy to let AIG fail.

-They're the England's biggest soccer team.
+They're England's biggest soccer team.

-Uh their shirts are sponsored by AIG, which means they're sponsored by you.
+Their shirts are sponsored by AIG, which means they're sponsored by you.

-Uh make sure you go and see Manchester United play, uh, because when they come out on the pitch with those red shirts and kick the ball around in that sort of cutesy uh sort of semi-effeminate way that these uh British types play soccer.
+Make sure you go and see Manchester United play because when they come out on the pitch with those red shirts and kick the ball around in that sort of cutesy sort of semi-effeminate way that these British types play soccer, that is your money that is paying for that red soccer shirt.

 That's what it's come to.